About

 Our Mission Statement

-Support and advocate for veterans and military-affiliated students by implementing best practices while providing personalized services to students in their transition and pursuit of intellectual and personal development.
+Support and advocate for Veterans and military-connected students by implementing best practices while providing individualized services to students in their transition and pursuit of personal, academic, and professional development.

 Our Vision Statement

-To be the premier resource for military and VA education services for all veterans, military-affiliated students and their families, as well as faculty and staff.
-The Veterans and Military Student Services Center will accomplish this by:
+To be the primary resource for all Veterans, military-connected students and their families, as well as faculty and staff.
+The Veterans and Military Student Services Center achieves this by:

 • Continuously improving processes and services;

-• Partnering with university colleagues to provide the resources necessary for our veteran and military-affiliated students to be academically successful; and
+• Collaborating with university partners to provide the resources necessary for our Veteran and military-connected students to be successful; and

-• Raising awareness of veterans’ contributions and issues among university and local communities.
+• Highlighting Veterans' contributions and challenges within the university and local communities.

 The purpose of Ohio University’s Veteran and Military Student Services Center is to provide, facilitate and coordinate programs and services as effectively as possible for you and your family members.
 We strive to assist you in making a successful transition to the Ohio University community and support you through your academic careers.
 The Director serves as the central point of contact for students with a dedicated network of OHIO University Veterans Points of Contact serving as additional resources.

-If you have questions about being an OHIO University student, or suggestions about how we can better serve you, please contact us at 740.566.VETS (8387) or veteranscenter@ohio.edu.
+If you have questions about being an OHIO University student, or suggestions about how we can better serve you, please contact us at (740) 566-VETS (8387) or veteranscenter@ohio.edu.
 We are proud to have you as a member of the Bobcat Family!
-OHIO University has been named as a Military Friendly® Institution.

 With Honor